 Awarded annually and administered by DHCD, the Municipal Planning Grant program supports local community revitalization and planning initiatives.
-Since 1998, the program has provided over $15 million to 240 cities and towns.
-The program is unique in its support for this vital aspect of municipal management, offering towns the funding they need to engage residents in decision-making, and to establish a solid vision for their future.
+The longtime program is unique in its support for this vital aspect of municipal management and rural capacity-building -- offering towns the funding they need to engage residents in decision-making, and to establish a solid vision for their future.